PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 When the vehicle setup is complete:

-1. Insert the pre-imaged USB2 stick from the kit into the *UP Core* port `USB1` (highlighted below).
+1. Insert the pre-imaged USB2.0 stick from the kit into the *UP Core* port labeled `USB1` (highlighted below).

    ![UP Core: USB1 Port ](../../assets/hardware/px4_vision_devkit/upcore_port_usb1.png)
 1. Connect the battery to power the vehicle.